What are generic drugs?

 When new drugs are developed, they’re controlled and protected under a patent.
 Only the pharmaceutical company that developed the drug is allowed to produce it and supply it in a given region.
 In the UK a patent can last up to 20 years.

-It’s now been more than 20 years since effective antiretroviral therapy became available in the UK, so a growing number of drugs are coming off patent.
+It’s now been more than 20 years since effective HIV treatment became available in the UK, so a growing number of drugs are coming off patent.

-This means that other drug companies can make generic versions of these medications.
+This means that other drug companies can make versions of these medications - these versions are called ‘generic’.

-Generic drugs are exactly the same substances as the original drugs and are of the same high quality but can be purchased for a much lower price, so the NHS benefits by spending less money on treatment.
+Generic drugs are exactly the same substances as the original drugs and are of the same high quality.
+They can be purchased for a much lower price, so the NHS benefits by spending less money on treatment.

 The NHS uses generic drugs wherever it can to lower the cost of treating people for a variety of conditions.
 HIV clinicians and pharmacists are encouraged to prescribe generic drugs as it frees up NHS resources to pay for other treatments and care.